• Skip to primary navigation

 Just a few things to note here:

-• avoid soaking the wrappers in too much water since they can be torn
+• avoid soaking the wrappers in too much water since they can become too soft and easily torn

 • don’t soak the wrappers in too little water either, or they may crack